lu-macs/lumacs.co.uk/README.md

-# Lancaster University Magic and Circus Society Website [lumacs.co.uk](https://lumacs.co.uk)
+# Lancaster University Magic, Aerial and Circus Society Website [lumacs.co.uk](https://lumacs.co.uk)

-This is the source code for the website of Lancaster University Magic and Circus Society.
+This is the source code for the website of Lancaster University Magic, Aerial and Circus Society.

 ## License